 The first act borrows a lot from “Company”: “Sorry/ Grateful”, “Not Getting Married Today” and “Another Hundred People”, the last interpreted with ferocious energy by Solea Pfeiffer, who has appeared in the US West Coast cast of “Hamilton”.
 The mood shifts introspectively with two of Sondheim’s most elegiac and simple compositions, “Every Day a Little Death”, performed with perfect clarity by Signature regulars Tracy Lynn Olivera and Katie Mariko Murray and “Loving You” from “Passion”.
 The show’s creators have the confidence to follow “Loving You’ with two more of Sondheim’s lesser-known ballads from “Passion”: an impassioned interpretation of “Is This What You Call Love” by Broadway leading man Norm Lewis and a brilliantly orchestrated medley of “I Wish I Could Forget You” / “Sextet” with six of the ensemble.
 The mood shifts to upbeat to conclude Act 1 with the rousing “Weekend in the Country '' from “ A Little Night Music”, the best first act closer in the Sondheim canon (and, arguably, one of the best first act closers in musical theatre history).

 Director and choreographer Matthew Gardiner, who’s helmed dozens of musicals at Signature, shoots most of the performance (no audience, naturally) from a seventh-row center pov, moving the players, safely distanced, about a broad stage.
-The 16 piece orchestra, downlit, is upstage.
-He mixes-in mid-shots and some close-ups of individual performances with a nod to golden age of variety shows of the 1960s television, but his camera picks up the stage movement informed more by cinematography of, say, a contemporary film musical “La La Land”.
+The 15 piece orchestra, downlit, is upstage.
+He mixes-in mid-shots and some close-ups of individual performances with a nod to golden age of variety shows of 1960s television, but his camera's motion is informed more by cinematography of, say, a contemporary film musical like “La La Land”.
 Lighting and costumes are understated; the mise-en-scene recalls “And the World Goes Round”, a sparkling revue of Kander and Ebb’s songs, Off-Broadway in 1991.

 With a nod to the social and political crisis facing the US, the second act begins with an heartbreaking, ensemble rendition of “Something Just Broke” from “Assassin”, which memorializes the moment on November 22, 1963 when Americans heard that President Kennedy was shot.
 The ensemble resumes the upbeat (recall the theme of rolling along, bouncing back) with a sprightly “Now You Know” from ”Merrily We Roll Along.”
 The second act borrows heavily from “Follies” - “Could I Leave You”, “The Right Girl”, a stunning duet medley of Sondheim’s torchiest torch songs “Losing My Mind” and “Not a Day Goes by” (from “Merrily”) and two, seldom-heard songs, “Who Could be Blue/ Little White House” cut from "Follies" before the original 1971 production got to Broadway and “Country House” which was added to the 1987 "Follies" London production.
 With assurance, the revue’s creators eschew the better-known numbers from “Into the Woods” for a revelatory pairing of two overlooked little songs - “I Guess This is Good-Bye” and “The Steps of the Palace”.